junxit/us-congress-bills-116/metadata.md

 - 2020-07-01 — Introduced in Senate
 - 2020-07-01 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2020-07-22 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2020-10-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 116-276.
+- 2020-10-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 116-276.
+- 2020-10-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 569.